anoushka0303/financial-sentiment-analysis/backend/README.md

 - Vector database for news retrieval
 - OpenAI GPT integration for analysis
 - User authentication and session management
-- Chat history and analytics
+- Analysis caching and analytics

 ## Setup